-I designed the Accurate Debt Reduction Calculator (UDRC) so that anyone who has multiple loans can see for themselves if they would save money by changing their payback plan.
+I designed the Accurate Debt Reduction Calculator (ADRC) so that anyone who has multiple loans can see for themselves if they would save money by changing their payback plan.

 If you want a lecture, you can find plenty of blog posts about problems resulting from over-borrowing by doing a quick web search.
-For example, consider this post about personal debt or this one about business borrowing.
+For example, consider this CNBC post about personal debt or this one from Nav about business borrowing.